 PMAC is used to control the trolley velocity and Channel 1 is allocated for this purpose.
 The command signal is a voltage from channel 1 to the 'set value input' on the Maxon servo-amplifier which is set up for torque control.
 This voltage controls the current to the motor and is also linked to the PC104 analogue I/O card for monitoring purposes.
+The output of the incremental encoder is also connected to the channel

+Figure 2: PMAC arrangement for control of the trolley drive.

-The output of the incremental encoder is also connected to the channel 1 encoder input of the PMAC which uses the pulses to close a position and velocity loop to control the velocity of the trolley.
+1 encoder input of the PMAC which uses the pulses to close a position and velocity loop to control the velocity of the trolley.